jiayiLiu619/tcm-herb-property-prediction/README.md

 - `net.py`: neural network definition and training logic
 - `TCM_Herb_Property_Prediction_Report.pdf`: project report

+## Dataset
+The dataset was derived from ETCM and processed for this project.
+Due to data preparation and repository size considerations, the dataset is not included in this repository.

 ## Run
 1. Install required dependencies
 2. Prepare the dataset in the expected format